zeemohamed7/men-stack-crud-app-fruits-remastered/README.md

 # ![MEN Stack CRUD App - Fruits](./assets/hero.png)

-## Lesson Overview
+## About

-Welcome to the Fruits App, a full-stack project that helps learners build a Node.js and Express application structured around the Model–View–Controller (MVC) pattern.

-In this module, you’ll learn to perform all CRUD operations (Create, Read, Update, Delete) while keeping your code organized into separate folders for models, views, and controllers.
+Welcome to the "Fruits" App, a comprehensive module for intermediate learners ready to build a full-stack CRUD application.
+This module covers essential full-stack development skills, focusing on creating, reading, updating, and deleting data in a web application using Node.js, Express, and EJS.
+It's the perfect next step for those with foundational web development knowledge, who are ready to work with a database for the first time.

 ![Fruits App HomePage](./assets/homepage.png)

+## Prerequisites

+- Intro to Express
+- RESTful Routing
+- EJS
+- Intro to Mongoose

 ## Content